duneanalytics/docs/docs/app/dashboards.md

 ---
-title: How To Create a Dashboard
+title: Create a Dashboard
 ---

 **Dashboards are where Dune's content lives and gets discovered.**

 Dashboards on Dune consist of widgets.
 Widgets can either be Visualizations or a text box.
-It is also possible to embed images/GIFs inside of the text box.
+It is also possible to embed images or GIFs inside of the text box.

 You can freely resize every widget to match the layout you want to create.